How to Move WordPress to a New Domain in 7 Easy Steps

 You need to update your database if you are changing hosting as well otherwise, no need to change it.
 To update it, go to your wp-config file of WordPress installation.

-Just login to your Cpanel and press the file manager to transfer WordPress site to a new domain.
+Just login to your Cpanel and press the file manager to transfer WordPress site to another domain.

 Move WordPress to a new domain